project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 Intuitively we do expect some kind of resonance phenomenon because we are matching the driving frequency to the "natural" frequency of the two state system - but how will this resonance manifest?

-Let's start things off in a stationary state of the unperturbed system, specifically, |+> + |->.
+Let's start things off in a stationary state of the unperturbed system, specifically the higher energy state |+> - |->.
 Does the system stay close to this state as we might expect, given the smallness of the perturbation.

 Let's see.